moonman81/arduino-traffic-lights/UK_CURRICULUM_MAPPING.md

-# UK Curriculum Mapping Guide
+# UK Curriculum Mapping

-## Arduino Traffic Light Project - Suitable for UK Qualifications

-This project is **specifically designed** to meet requirements for GCSE, BTEC, A-Level, and T-Level qualifications in the UK.
+## Purpose

+This document provides explicit mapping between this Arduino project and UK qualification requirements.
+It helps teachers and students understand:
+- Which qualification units are covered
+- What assessment evidence can be generated
+- Which code version suits which qualification level
+- Learning outcomes aligned to specifications

+Teachers can use this to justify the project for coursework or portfolio assessment.

 ---